-Treasury Metals has fifteen employees.
+Treasury Metals has fourteen employees as at December 31, 2019.

 4.2 Risk Factors

 The Company, and the common shares of the Company, should be considered a highly speculative investment and investors should carefully consider all of the information disclosed in this annual information form prior to making an investment in the Company.
 In addition to the other information presented in this Annual Information Form, the following risk factors should be given special consideration when evaluating an investment in any of the Company's securities.
 These risks are not the only risks facing the Company.
 Additional risks and uncertainties not currently known to the Company or that management currently deems to be immaterial, may also materially affect the Company's business, financial condition and/or future results.